-Purchases using New York State funds are governed by the appropriate sections of the State of New York Finance law, the Office of the State Comptroller rules and regulations, State University of New York policies and procedures, and other applicable requirements.
+Purchases using New York State funds are governed by the appropriate sections of the State of New York finance law, the Office of the State Comptroller rules and regulations, State University of New York policies and procedures, and other applicable requirements.
 The basic procurement objective is to secure the most appropriate materials, supplies, equipment and services from the most reasonable and responsible source, consistent with quality requirements and delivery needs as will best promote the interests of the State University of New York and SUNY Delhi.

-The total dollar amount or value of a procurement is used to decide what procurement method the Purchasing Department will follow (e.g. soliciting quotes, formal bids, request for information, request for proposal, etc.).
+The total dollar amount or value of a procurement is used to decide what procurement method the Purchasing Office will follow (e.g., soliciting quotes, formal bids, request for information, request for proposal, etc.).
 It is important to note that when determining the total dollar amount or value, the total contract term must be considered.
 SUNY Delhi is not permitted to enter into one-year contracts with the same vendor in order to avoid obtaining a multi-year contract or soliciting competition.
 SUNY Delhi requires three (3) informal written quotes for purchases of $10,000 or more.
 You should refer to the SUNY Threshold Chart for more information on what procurement method should be used based on the total dollar amount of the purchase you need to make.

 Split ordering (also known as the $2,500 60-day rule) is not permitted.
 Split ordering is defined as the practice of splitting a transaction or group of like transactions into two or more individual smaller dollar value transactions to avoid competitive bidding requirements.
 In addition, our procurement guidelines state that multiple purchases by an agency of similar materials, equipment, supplies, and services within a 60-day period shall be considered a single purchase.
 As an example, two departments could simultaneously submit requisitions at $10,000 each for similar equipment.
-The Purchasing Department would be required to treat that as a single purchase and follow procurement requirements for a $20,000 purchase.
+The Purchasing Office would be required to treat that as a single purchase and follow procurement requirements for a $20,000 purchase.